Negiiinx/Negiiinx.github.io/_pages/about.md

 My research focuses on developing advanced AI models to solve real-world problems in healthcare and transportation.
 I have co-authored papers applying process mining, machine learning, and deep learning to improve mortality prediction for ICU patients.
 Additionally, I have worked on projects utilizing Natural Language Processing (NLP), Generative AI, and optimization techniques for applications in transportation, finance, agriculture, and manufacturing.

-I’m proficient in tools such as TensorFlow, PyTorch, scikit-learn, SQL, and Gurobi, with expertise in deep learning, Large Language Models (LLMs), statistical analysis, data-driven decision-making, and reinforcement learning.
+I’m proficient in tools such as TensorFlow, PyTorch, scikit-learn, R, SQL, and Gurobi, with expertise in deep learning, Large Language Models (LLMs), statistical analysis, data-driven decision-making, and reinforcement learning.

 You can explore my [publications](https://negiiinx.github.io/publications/) and [projects](https://negiiinx.github.io/projects/) to learn more about my contributions to AI, optimization, and various applications across industries.